MakerSpace10/A.T.L.A.S.-Arduino/README.md

 myPID.Compute();
 ```
 It's as simple as that.
 This will automaticly set the value of 'Output', which will be used to change the stepper motor behavior.
-With the line
+When it comes to controlling the stepper motors with "Output", the value may not translate perfectly to motor steps, so we multiply:
 ```
-stepper.moveTo(Output);
+int steps = (int)(Output * 10);
+if(pitchFiltered > 0){
+  stepper.moveTo(steps);
+}else if(pitchFiltered < 0){
+  stepper.moveTo(-steps);
+  }
 stepper.run();
 ```
-the stepper motor will move the appropiate amount of steps to remain upright.
-AccelStepper's rule of adding a '-' to the aformentioned function still applies (when moving the other motor).
+This way the stepper motors will move the appropiate amount of steps to remain upright.
+It will move the appropiate direction based of of the direction of the pitch.

 For debugging (optional):
 ```